 What were the conversations like around how to depict Sheila’s eating disorder?
 Was there any talk of using trigger warnings ahead of some of the episodes?

 “We do have trigger warnings and resources on some of the episodes.
-For me, since it’s so much about my own experience, we talked a lot about how to represent the behaviour and the feelings with honesty and sensitivity.
+For me, since it’s so much about my own experience, we talked a lot about how to represent the behavior and the feelings with honesty and sensitivity.
 I felt really strongly that I wanted it to feel accurate in a way I hadn’t seen it portrayed before.
-What that looks to me is the emotional truth of it, what drives it, rather than focusing on the uglier aspects of the behaviour [and] the act.
+What that looks to me is the emotional truth of it, what drives it, rather than focusing on the uglier aspects of the behavior [and] the act.
 So, that was a detailed conversation with the director and with Rose about depicting what it takes, that this is a harmful, dangerous, private ritual — like any addiction — and it has an intensity and stakes that you see in portrayals of alcoholism and drug use.
 It’s a ritual that contains unbearable feelings for people.”

 It’s interesting you talk about addiction.
 One of the things this show hammers home is how this consumes every aspect of Sheila’s life.

-“That was my experience and something I heard from a lot of people with eating disorders, that sense of being hijacked by this behaviour, and the voice kind of represents that.
+“That was my experience and something I heard from a lot of people with eating disorders, that sense of being hijacked by this behavior, and the voice kind of represents that.
 You’re watching her in a wrestling match with this illness that’s represented by this voice.
 She’s really playing multiple characters in one, because the illness really does come through this voice that’s hijacking her better self.
 That was how it felt to me at my worst, and that’s what we’re going to try to see her gain control of.”

 What do you wish audiences gain from watching that journey unfold?